Want to raise kind kids? These children’s books about being kind will help you instill important values of kindness and empathy for others.

 Ask any parent which values they want to teach children, and kindness will make that list.

-We need kindness more than ever in this world, for kids to extend genuine kindness that isn’t rewarded with stickers or a high-five.
+We need kindness more than ever in this world, for kids to extend genuine compassion that isn’t rewarded with stickers or a high-five.
 Kindness that’s done when no one is looking.

 More importantly, we need kids to stick up for others.
 To not look the other way when they see someone needs their help, and to feel empathy for those around them.